 - Fresh Strawberries (can sub Roasted Strawberries OR Frozen Strawberries)

-FROZEN STRAWBERRIES
+FROZEN STRAWBERRIES OPTION

 - To use frozen strawberries, do NOT defrost them.
 Try to use smaller frozen strawberries OR carefully cut the frozen strawberries into smaller pieces.
-Toss the frozen strawberries with 2 Tablespoons of arrowroot flour and gently fold into the batter before forming.
+Toss the frozen strawberries with 2 tablespoons of arrowroot flour and gently fold into the batter before forming.

 - You can also form the scones and press the frozen strawberries into the scones but you will get less of a strawberry flavor.